 Different Bank Accounts

 Another way to keep your funds separate and still accessible is to use different bank accounts.
-Have one for bills, one for savings, and one for other spending – or any others you’d like.
+For example, have one for bills, one for savings, and one for misc. spending – or any others you’d like.
 You can set up as many accounts as you think you need.

 If your take-home pay is the same each pay period, you can automate moving funds, so it’s always exactly where you need it to be.
 This helps ensure you don’t overspend or incur overdraft fees.